run --all

 For example, suppose the vpc

-unit outputs the ID under the name vpc_id
+unit outputs the ID under the output named vpc_id

 .
 To access that output, you would specify in mysql/terragrunt.hcl